stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 In this exercise, you will use the Azure Cosmos DB Data Explorer in the portal to view saved license plate data.

 > **Note:** Ensure that your IP address has been added to the IP list under the **Firewall settings** in your Azure Cosmos DB account.
-If not, then you will not able to see the License Plates data within Azure Cosmos DB.
-This step was completed in the Before the hands-on lab guide.
+If not, you will not see the License Plates data within Azure Cosmos DB.
+You completed this step in the Before the hands-on lab guide.

 ### Help references